RockefellerArchiveCenter/project_electron/README.md

 ## bibliography

 The `/bibliography` directory contains an annotated bibliography created during the discovery phase of Project Electron.
+The bibliography covers readings from topics related to data modeling, linked data, and archival data.

 ## user-stories

 The `/user-stores` directory contains CSV files of user stories gathered during the discovery phase of Project Electron.
 Learn more at [http://projectelectron.rockarch.org](http://projectelectron.rockarch.org).

 ## transfer-milestones.md

 The Project Electron Transfer Milestones document the tasks and timelines for the first phase of the project from September 2016 to January 2019.

 ## Authors